anatoliykmetyuk/anatoliykmetyuk.github.io_/README.md

 cd src/code/<example_name>
 ```

+Replace `<example_name>` with the name of the example project mentioned in the article.
 The above commands will give you a command line opened in the folder with a given example project.
 You can run them with `sbt run`, and you can browse the sources by opening that folder in your IDE or a text editor.